 All surplus property appraisal reports must be reviewed.
-Those appraisals with value findings of \$10,000 or less will be reviewed by a regional review appraiser; those appraisals with value findings over (exceeding) \$10,000 must be reviewed by a statewide review appraiser.
+Those appraisals with value findings of \$10,000 or less will be reviewed by either a regional review appraiser or statewide review appraiser; those appraisals with value findings over (exceeding) \$10,000 must be reviewed by a statewide review appraiser.
 The appraisal review process for surplus property appraisal is similar to the process for appraisal reports prepared for eminent domain, and the steps outlined for the appraisal reviews in REPM/Section 2.6 should be followed.
 The findings of the appraisal review are to be documented using the Appraisal Review - Surplus Property (RE1009 - READS template).
 The review appraiser will notify the appraiser, the regional property manager, and the regional negotiator when the appraisal review has been completed.